Share

 With more than 40 wineries in and around Kelowna, many of which are open year-round, winter wine touring is one activity you can add to your list for a January visit.
 You’ll witness the beauty of the snow-covered vineyards and have a better chance of meeting the winemaker.
 You can also combine your love of the outdoors and wine at The View Winery’s Slip & Sip, where you’ll snowshoe through the orchard and vineyard and finish off with a tasting.
 Ice Wine grapes are also harvested once the temperature drops, so you may get to see that firsthand—if not, you can always find Ice Wine in the tasting room.

 If you prefer beer, spirits, or cider, the Central Okanagan has you covered.
-For beer lovers, there are now almost 20 breweries in and around Kelowna, with 10 of those centred downtown and in the North End brewery district.
-There are also five distilleries and close to ten cideries should you wish to branch out further from wine and beer.
+Beer lovers can discover the 20 breweries in and around Kelowna, half of which are located downtown and in the North End brewery district.
+There are also several distilleries and close to ten cideries should you wish to branch out further from wine and beer.

 Book a guided wine tour to leave the driving to the professionals and learn more about the region while driving between wineries.